steveloughran/formality/styleguide/styleguide.md

 1. Algorithms to work with these datasets must be designed to scale across the cluster: no single node will suffice.
 1. In-memory storage is too expensive for data of this scale.
 While the cost will fall over time, the dataset size is likely to grow at a similar rate.
 Design algorithms to work efficiently when data is stored on a (slower) persistent storage, be it Hard disk or, in future, SSD.
 1. Hadoop is moving towards heterogenous data storage; data may be stored at different levels in the hierarchy, with these details being potentially transparent to the application.
 Consider using this rather than trying to implement your own memory caches —the HDFS system is designed to support administrator-managed quotas, and distribute the cached layers around the cluster so as to make more efficient use of the storage tiers.
 1. Applications need to be careful not to accidentally overload other parts of the infrastructure.
-Making too many simultaneous requests to the Hadoop namenode (i.e directory listing and file status queries) can impact HDFS.
+Making too many simultaneous requests to the Hadoop Namenode (i.e directory listing and file status queries) can impact HDFS.
 Even something as "harmless" as a DNS lookup can be disruptive if a single DNS server is used to service the requests of a large cluster.
-1. Use `long` over `int`.
+1. A sensible size of number for storing things like counts is `long` rather than `int`.

 ### Failure